nokia/SReXperts/hackathon/activities/srlinux-i-custom-cli/README.md

     return root
 ```

-💡 Think back to our yang data model and notice that in the solution for the neigh object, the **.add_child()** method is called on the 'netinst' object, not the 'root'.
+💡 Think back to our yang data model and notice that in the solution for the neigh object, the **.add_child()** method is called on the 'network-instance' object, not the 'root'.
 Also notice the 'neigh' object has a 'key' - this is because there are multiple neighbors whose key is the value of their 'peer-address'.

 </details>